thecredibleway/thecredibleway-com/docs/bible/why-the-bible-still-matters.md

 **Despite relentless attempts to silence it, the Bible has not only survived but thrived - continuing to shape hearts, lives and minds of people all across the globe.**

-*Even in countries where Christianity is restricted, the Bible spreads underground - copied by hand, memorized, or passed secretly.
+*Even in countries where Christianity is restricted, the Bible spreads underground - copied by hand, memorized or passed secretly.
 It's words are longed for, not because of tradition, but because of truth.* The resilience of Scripture in the face of suppression highlights it's unique power to endure, comfort and transform lives regardless of cultural or political resistance.